alexchoi330/Bank-Stock-Account/README.md

 -As a user, I want to be able to view my stocks from my list of stocks

--As a user, I want to be able to save my bank account to file
+-As a user, I want to be able to save my bank account to file with save button

--As a user, I want to be able to load in  my bank account
+-As a user, I want to be able to load in  my bank account with a load button

--As a user, I want to be able to save when I press quit

--As a user, I want to be able to see my previous transactions (deposits, withdraws)
+-As a user, I want to view my account id, name, and balance all together

 Instructions for Grader